dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 These are the Types that you'll get the most use out of, simply due to the fact that lots of 5⭐ and Mega Raid Bosses are weak to them.

 ## Dark-Type

+**Dark-type** Pokemon will be your best friends against **Psychic-types** like Mewtwo, Latios, Lugia, Cresselia, and more.
+Dealing Super-Effective damage while also boasting a 2x Resistance to Psychic-type moves, Dark-type Pokemon will hit hard, and survive very well at the same time.\
+They'll also help you deal with **Ghost-types** well enough, hitting for weakness again, while taking neutral damage in return.

 ### Darkrai - Shadow of Nightmares
 ![Darkrai](https://img.pokemondb.net/sprites/home/normal/darkrai.png)